top of page

 The hard thing is waking up in the middle of the night in a cold sweat when the dream turns into a nightmare.
 (Horowitz)

-As the President of a fintech company that handled $3 Trillion in annual transactions, I have experienced Leadership Trauma myself, as have most of the entrepreneurs I know.
-During the worst stretch of running my company, I was waking up ten to twelve times a night for months, consumed with thoughts, including the risk of going bankrupt, lawsuits, firing employees, deserting customers, and major management conflicts.
+As the President of a fintech company that handled $3 Trillion in annual transactions, I have experienced this myself, as have many entrepreneurs I know.
+During the worst stretch of running my company, I was waking up ten to twelve times a night for months, consumed with thoughts, including the risk of going bust, lawsuits, laying off employees, deserting customers, and major management conflicts.
 The worry was constant and overwhelming.
 When you cannot anticipate where the pain will come from next, you are only left with fear.
 There was no escape.
 It was torturous and absolutely nothing like the depression or burnout that people talk about in startup founders.
 It wasn't a dull, lethargic feeling.
 It wasn't learned helplessness.
-I wasn't able to stop caring or being mentally vulnerable to the company, even when I desperately needed it to stop.
+I wasn't able to stop caring or to stop being mentally vulnerable to the company, even when I desperately needed it to stop.
 It was relentless.

-Most executives, in fact, have no idea the world of pain they are getting themselves into when they take on the pinnacle of leadership, especially in startups.
+Most executives, in fact, have no idea the world of pain they could be getting themselves into when they take on the pinnacle of leadership, especially in startups.
 I describe the employee aspects of the problem as the Human Ant Hill problem.
-You think that you will sit atop of the Ant Hill as the king or queen and all the problems will roll downhill to your minions.
+You think that you will sit atop of the Ant Hill as the king or queen and all the problems will roll downhill for your employees to solve.
 Little do you realize how much of the suffering rolls uphill.
 Little do you realize how much anger, politics, and resentment can be directed at you from below.
 The pressure is almost impossible to ignore.
 It's not theoretical.
 It's relational - from living, breathing human beings.
-Perhaps you can ignore it if you are sociopathic, but otherwise - and especially if you are empathic - it hits you squarely in the chest with a force that's hard to appreciate, even for people working with you every day.
+Perhaps you can ignore it if you are sociopathic, but otherwise - and especially if you are highly empathic - it hits you squarely in the chest with a force that's hard for outsiders to appreciate, even including the people working most closely with you every day.

 At its worst, Leadership Trauma can make you question your sanity, especially if those closest to you are in the midst of it also.
 Remember - this is relational trauma.
 It consumes the entire human ecosystem you are part of.
 Even if you don't believe their fears, your partners' stress is contagious.
 Have you ever tried to calm a group of terrified people?
 How calm did you feel after a long period of exposure to them?
 In a prison, both guards and prisoners get traumatized, despite the enormous differential in power and authority.
 This relational contagion is why chronic trauma can be so overwhelming.
 You cannot escape your human ecosystem, even as - or especially as - the CEO.
-My worse experiences certainly resonate with Van der Kolk's account (The Body Keeps the Score):
+The worst of such experiences resonate with van der Kolk's account (The Body Keeps the Score):

 Trauma by nature drives us to the edge of comprehension....

-The pain is worst for a leader when the organization is in financial trouble.
-In my experience, one of the worst feelings was the fear of not being able to make payroll.
+The pain is often worst for a leader when the organization is in financial trouble.
+In my experience, one of the most terrible feelings was the fear of not making payroll.
 A former C-Suite executive from a top 3 energy company once told me that nothing he encountered while working for the oil giant was more painful than the suffering he went through at his own startup, years later, when they almost ran out of money to pay employees.
 Employees fund their families' food, rent, and mortgages with your payrolls.
 Missing payrolls is a family tragedy on top of a corporate crisis.

 Because of this, Leadership Trauma is more likely to hit leaders in startups than in giant corporations.
 Not only is this because startups are much more likely to fail, but also because giant corporations are structurally developed to take pressure off of their key executives.
-HR departments, legal departments, and an entire hierarchy of policies, procedures, and managers exist to distance top leaders from suffering, by distributing away accountability.
-There is buffer after buffer after buffer.
+HR departments, legal departments, and an entire hierarchy of policies, procedures, and managers exist to distance top leaders from suffering, by distributing away direct human or relational accountability.
+Big corporations can offer buffer after buffer after buffer.

-At worst, Leadership Trauma can become an addictive cycle.
-Have you heard a CEO or founder who is obsessed with their company?
+At worst, Leadership Trauma can become a mentally addictive cycle.
+Have you heard of a CEO or founder who is obsessed with their company?
 Who can't turn it off thinking about it?
 Who is literally consumed with it 24/7?
-Consider this quote from Van der Kolk (The Body Keeps the Score):
+Consider this quote from van der Kolk (The Body Keeps the Score):

 This is yet another part of the tragedy.